Great Outdoors Orange County/Long Beach presents

-Bring your ten essentials - click here.
-Bring at least two liters of water and food for lunch and snacks.
+Click here for the list of your your ten essentials Bring at least two liters of water and food for lunch and snacks.
 Carpooling is recommended to help reduce gas cost and parking.
 An Adventure Pass is required for parking.
-For Adventure Pass Information - click here
+For Information, click here.

 This trip is free.